JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref12]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449; Bruce D. Smith, "Eastern North America as an Independent Center of Plant Domestication," _Proceedings of the National Academy of Science of the Unites States of America_ 103, no. 33 (August 15, 2006): 12223-28.

-[^ref13]: Frank J. Anderson, "The Coloquios of Garcia da Orta, and the Dos Libros of Nicolas Monardes," in _An Illustrated History of the Herbals .
+[^ref13]: Frank J. Anderson, "The Coloquios of Garcia da Orta, and the Dos Libros of Nicolas Monardes," in _An Illustrated History of the Herbals_ (New York: Columbia University Press, 1997), ##-##.

 [^ref14]: For a contemporary illustration see Pietro Andrea Mattioli, _I discori di M. Pietro Andrea Matthioli…_ (Venice: Vincenzo Valgris, 1568), Biodiversity Heritage Library, [https://www.biodiversitylibrary.org/page/51721054](https://www.biodiversitylibrary.org/page/51721054).